Traveling-wave antenna

 In radio and telecommunication, a traveling-wave antenna is a class of antenna that uses a traveling wave on a guiding structure as the main radiating mechanism.
-Its distinguishing feature is that the radio-frequency current that generates the radio waves travels through the antenna in one direction.
+Its distinguishing feature is that the radio-frequency current that generates the radio waves travels through the antenna in one direction, hence any one wave-front makes only a single pass across the length of the antenna.
 This is in contrast to a resonant antenna, such as the monopole or dipole, in which the antenna acts as a resonator, with radio currents traveling in both directions, bouncing back and forth between the ends of the antenna.
-An advantage of traveling wave antennas is that since they are nonresonant they often have a wider bandwidth than resonant antennas.
+An advantage of traveling wave antennas is that since they are not resonant they often have a wider bandwidth than resonant antennas.
 Common types of traveling wave antenna are the Beverage antenna, axial-mode helical antenna, and rhombic antenna.

 Traveling-wave antennas fall into two general categories: slow-wave antennas, and fast-wave antennas.
 Fast-wave antennas are often referred to as leaky wave antenna.